X3ne/hsrpc/README.md

 <h2>🪲 Known issues:</h2>

 - [ ] I don't have these characters, but `Dan Heng Imbibitor Lunae` and `Topaz and Numby` seem broken with ocr detection (due to their long name)
+- [ ] In combat status is misstrigger
+- [ ] Sometimes different status are mixed
+- [ ] After an update there is an tesseract error 0xc0000135
+- [ ] Update popup overflow

 <h2>⚒️ Improvements:</h2>

 - [ ] Create a community based db for menus with a simple way in the ui to add entries
 - [ ] Add support for the forgotten hall (add some data to detect the current level)
 - [ ] Add support for cut scenes
-- [ ] Add support for the Trailblazer
+- [x] Add support for the Trailblazer
 - [ ] I want to add more infos for the selected character in the character tab (like the character name, level...)
 - [ ] Reimplement the personalization of coordinates in GUI
 - [ ] Add missing new content like divergent universe
-- [ ] In combat status is misstrigger
-- [ ] Sometimes different status are mixed
+- [ ] when a new update is detected spawn the window at startup with a popup to update

 <h2>🎨 Credits:</h2>